 If you didn’t use a mitt, wash your hands with soap, then use a washcloth to dry your hands.
 If you did use the mitt, then you will want to dampen a washcloth.
 Then, you start making sure you don’t have too much product in specific places.
 Take the cloth and go in between your fingers; also, very lightly wipe off your wrist, elbows, knees, and ankles.
 These are your problem areas.
 You don’t want extra tanning lotion to “pool” in crevices.

 This is how much excess tanning product came off onto my washcloth.
 Let the tanning lotion dry completely before you put clothes on.
 I will put on a housecoat while it dries.
 Don’t wear white.
 Lol!
 Even though the tanner is dry, it may still rub off a little.
 It might take you a couple of tries to achieve the perfect faux tan, but with practice, you’ll soon be looking like you just got back from the beach.

-50 Is Not Old partners with affiliate platforms where commission may be earned based on clicks and or purchases, and I would love it if you decided to use the links above!
-Affiliate links help bloggers like me to fund the free content that we provide on our blogs.
+50 Is Not Old partners with affiliate platforms where commission may be earned based on clicks and or purchases, and I would love it if you decided to use the links above?
+Affiliate Links help bloggers like me fund the free content we provide on our blogs.